-One of the more staggering things Zappos offers new employees is the opportunity to receive $2,000 in exchange for quitting after the first week if they decide the job is not for them.
+One of the more staggering things Zappos offers new employees is the opportunity to receive $2,000 in exchange for quitting after the first week.

-A significant part of the company’s annual budget is dedicated to building teamwork and promoting work culture.
-When a good work culture is in place, customer satisfaction comes hand in hand with building a good brand.
+When a good work culture is in place, customer satisfaction comes hand-in-hand with building a good brand.

 3) Targeting Your Audience

-Putting the customer first is easier when you know who the average customer is.
+Putting the customer first is easier when you know who your customers are.
 Targeting the audience allows for the creation of a typical customer profile.
-Knowing your customers’ age, interests, and schedules enables you to create an experience that feels
+Knowing your customers’ age, interests, and schedules enables you to create an experience that feels custom-fitted for them.

 Take Amazon, for example, and their use of Personalization for Better Convenience.

-Recommended products are based on purchase history and views.
-This algorithm offers value to Amazon while making shopping more convenient for customers.
+Recommended products are based on purchase history and views, and this algorithm offers value to Amazon while making shopping more convenient for customers.
 The convenience attained through personalization helps to attract new customers while retaining existing ones.